craigafrench/talks/index.md

 subtitle: Recent and Upcoming Talks
 ---

+* November 2019 - TBC - University of Stirling

+* May 2019 - Austerity and Illusion, [Workshop on the Philosophy of Perception](https://www.hf.uio.no/ifikk/english/research/news-and-events/events/guest-lectures-seminars/2019/workshop-philosophy-of-perception.html)

+* May 2019 - Austerity and Illusion, Royal Institute of Philosophy Seminar, University of Southampton

 * August 2018 - Austerity and Illusion, London Mind Group, UCL

 * February 2018 - What is it *really* like to be a bat?
 The Forum, LSE